 - □ Addresses=RIPMD160(SHA-256(Public Key))

-- □ Addresses are encoded with Base-58 encoding (10 digits + 26 uppercase + 26 lower case 4 (0, O, 1, I) that is, lower case L, and upper case I
+- □ Addresses are encoded with Base-58 encoding (10 digits + 26 uppercase + 26 lowercase 4 (0, O, 1, I) that is, lowercase L and uppercase I

 - Base58 Check Encoding: 4-byte checksum is appended.
 Checksum=First 4 bytes of SHA256(SHA256(Prefix+Data)

 - $\square$ Prefix is 0x00 = version

-- After encoding a 1 is added to indicate that it is an address
+- After encoding, a one is added to indicate that it is an address

 - Always start with 1

 - Generally presented as a QR Code

-Say if you want to send bitcoin to somebody else from your account/address, how to prove the address indeed belongs to you when verifying the transaction?
-Since the only thing that can prove identity is your private key, but address is hash of public key, how are they related?
+☐ Say you want to send bitcoin from your account/address to somebody else.
+How to prove the address indeed belongs to you when verifying the transaction?
+Since the only thing that can prove identity is your private key, but the address is the hash of the public key, how are they related?